Facebook's Oculus Quest 2 leaks ahead of official reveal

 Facebook is readying to announce a new VR headset, and while doing so seems to have accidentally leaked a duo of its promotional videos online.

 That new headset is the Oculus Quest 2, a follow up to its earlier standalone VR headset the Oculus Quest.
-Both the headset and its accompanying controllers have received a visual overhaul and, as noted in the video, the new headset also brings built-in support for controllerless hand-tracking.
+Both the headset and its accompanying controllers have received a visual overhaul and, as noted in the video, the new headset also brings built-in support for controller-less hand-tracking.

 One video outlines the device as a streamlined, smaller, and lighter take on the Quest that offers 50 percent more pixels than its predecessor.